-- Have the grant's PI send Tom an e-mail with a Foundation Fund, Department, and Project numbers approving payment for your poster before printing
+- Have the grant's PI send Leon an e-mail with a Foundation Fund, Department, and Project numbers approving payment for your poster before printing

 - If payment by a CNSM department:

 - We cannot accept startup funds/state funds (only exception is pre-approved by your department chair)

 - For Foundation Account, please have the authorized account personnel send Leon an e-mail approving the poster's cost to be transferred along with the poster's author's name(s)

 - Receipt for a poster when paid by Beach Club – Please visit the ID Card Services Office to request a receipt printout.
 It is located in the University Bookstore near the Supplies Department.
 The G2 Computer Lab does not provide receipts.

 No-Refund or replacement once the poster leaves the computer lab.
 The actual poster may vary from what was on seen on the screen.

 Hours of Operation

 J. SAS Lab technicians will print the poster during posted open hours.
-However, no print job will be accepted after 3:00 pm (Mon - Thurs) or after 12:00 pm on Friday.
 Print time averages around 30 minutes depending on the content's complexity and ink drying time.
 Posters are generally ready for pickup in one business day.

 An appointment is required for printing via e-mail.
-A courtesy 1-week notice is be greatly appreciated.
+48-72 hour notice is expected and greatly appreciated.

 During peak printing days*, poster printing requires 1 week's notice unless special arrangement is made.

 *CNSM Symposium in September, last three weeks of each academic terms, last week of summer sessions, and Psych Day in April